 Sage’s mouth worked, but no sound came out.
 Miz Andrea’s words caused her traitorous mind to flash back to the explosive kiss they shared back in October.
 It certainly had not been “gentlemanly.”

 In order to help Celia, they had needed to search her professor’s hotel room.
 Sage was given the position of look-out on the same floor.
-She had to watch for security, and if the professor returned too quickly, find a way to distract him long enough that Eric and Mace could escape undetected.
+She had to watch for security, and if the professor returned too quickly, find a way to distract him long enough that Eric and Mason could escape undetected.

-When they got the warning that the professor was on his way up, Eric had hurried from the room, but did not have time to get out of the hall.
+When they got the warning that the professor was on his way up, Eric hurried from the room, but did not have time to get out of the hall.
 Instead, he grabbed Sage, pushed her back into a small alcove so she was hidden from view, and kissed her.

 And that kiss had burned through her like a volcano’s eruption.
 Conquering.
 Wild and untamed.
 Marauding even.
 But “gentlemanly” reminded her of Jane Austen’s heroes.
 No way could she picture Eric playing the part of a buttoned-up, overly starched Regency or Victorian gentleman.